Our Diversity, Equity and Inclusion Framework

 - We created a Diversity + Inclusion Council that works closely with firm leadership as a trusted advisor and resource to help accelerate results.

-- We’ve introduced employee resource groups to provide platforms for our diverse communities to network with each other, celebrate their identities and experiences, and create enhanced visibility within our firm.
+- We have introduced employee resource groups (ERGs) to provide platforms for our diverse communities to network with each other, celebrate their identities and experiences, and create enhanced visibility within our firm.
+We currently have three ERGs:

 - We provide annual conference scholarships for emerging leaders to attend conferences focused on equity in the profession.